Luisito Vigoreaux

-Luis Vigoreaux Lorenzana (born July 1, 1951) is a Puerto Rican actor and producer.
+Luis Vigoreaux Lorenzana Jr. (born July 1, 1951) is a Puerto Rican actor and producer.
 He is the son of Luis Vigoreaux, a Puerto Rican media personality and Rosaura Lorenzana Vilches.
-He is the brother of Roberto Vigoreaux, local senator, television producer, actor, singer, marketing executive, telecommunications technician and entrepreneur.
+He is the brother of Roberto Vigoreaux, former senator, television producer, actor, singer, marketing executive, telecommunications technician and entrepreneur.

 Personal life

 Vigoreaux enjoys a close friendship with José Carlos Agrelot, the elder son of Puerto Rican comedian José Miguel Agrelot.
 Their fathers were best friends and working together at a show the day Luisito and José Jr. were born.
 Vigoreaux and Jose Jr. were born in the same hospital on the same day.
 Both of their fathers were eventually buried at the same cemetery after their deaths, just metres from each other.

 Vigoreaux and his brother Roberto were deeply impacted by the premature death of their mother, Rosaura, due to cancer when they were young.
 Their father, Luis Vigoreaux, began a relationship with actress Lydia Echevarria while he and his first wife, Rosaura, were still married.
 Their father eventually left their mother for Echevarria, a fact that caused much friction in the Vigoreaux home.
 Through his father, Vigoreaux has two other siblings; sisters Vanessa Vigoreaux, an occasional theatrical actress, and Glendalys Vigoreaux.

 Vigoreaux followed his younger brother, who began acting as a child for Disney, into acting.
 As they came of age, both Vigoreaux brothers, Luisito particularly, worked closely with their father on his TV productions.